wix-incubator/wix-rest-docs/guides/API Query Language.md

 SortOrder: 3
-# API Query Language
+# API Query and Search Language

-The query language described in this article is implemented partially or in full by Wix APIs supporting query capabilities.
+The query and search language described in this article is implemented partially or in full by Wix APIs supporting query and search capabilities.
-You may see some similarities between the Wix API Query Language and MongoQL.
-This is because the style of the Wix API Query Language is heavily influenced by MongoQL.
+You may see some similarities between the Wix API Query Language and MongoQL, as the style of the Wix API Query Language is heavily influenced by MongoQL.

 ## Syntax

-A query object consists of 5 optional parts:
+Query and Search objects consist of several optional parts:

 * [`filter`](#the-filter-section):
   Which results to return.